 - A performance course for the student who would like to continue to develop abilities on their chosen instrument. - Students may be required to attend co-curricular rehearsals. - Assessment through performance tests, class participation, extra rehearsals, concerts, class performance, attendance, assignments, practising, and general effort.
 All performances are mandatory. - Students will be required to provide their own instrument or rent an instrument from a music store.

-MU-CONCERT CHOIR 09 - 12
+MU-CONCERT CHOIR 9-12

-Prerequisite: None.
-Open to students from grades 9-12.
+Prerequisite: Open to all students.